What is the effect of death on state benefits and credits?

 You will not be eligible if you remarry, enter a new civil partnership or live together with another person as though you were married or in a civil partnership.

 There is more information on widowed parent's allowance on GOV.UK.

-With effect from 6 April 2017, a ‘bereavement support payment’ will replace bereavement allowance, bereavement payment and widowed parent’s allowance.
+With effect from 6 April 2017, a ‘bereavement support payment’ has replaced bereavement allowance, bereavement payment and widowed parent’s allowance.

 So if your spouse or civil partner dies on or after 6 April 2017, you might be able to claim bereavement support payment.
 It has two different rates – a standard rate and a higher rate, depending on your circumstances.